 Shut down the computer before adding or replacing memory modules.
-Do not remove a memory module while the computer is on, in the Sleep state.
+Do not remove a memory module while the computer is on, in the Sleep state, or in Hibernation.

 If you are not sure whether the computer is off or in Hibernation, turn the computer on by pressing the power button.
 Then shut down the computer through the operating system.